 Sperm quantity and motility are important factors for successful conception.
-The quantity of sperm in the ejaculate needs to be plentiful enough so that a sufficient number of viable sperm can navigate through the vagina, across the cervix and uterus, and out into the fallopian tubes to fertilize an egg.
+The quantity of sperm in the ejaculate needs to be plentiful enough that a sufficient number of viable sperm can navigate through the vagina, across the cervix and uterus, and out into the fallopian tubes to fertilize an egg.
 Sperm motility is also very important.
 Sperm need to successfully propel themselves through the female reproductive system for fertilization to take place.

 Research shows that sperm morphology, or the shape of sperm, also contributes to age related male infertility.
 Studies show that 60-year-old sperm is not genetically equal to 20-year-old sperm because the DNA in aging sperm cells can start to deteriorate when men are approximately 40 years of age.
 These genetic changes, or mutations, can contribute to an increase in the quantity of abnormal sperm in aging males.

 Health Issues Can Contribute to Age Related Male Infertility